-PARENTS/GUARDIANS SHOULD ASSIST THEIR CLUB BY: • Showing appreciation to volunteers, coaches and Club officials. • Attending training and games on a regular basis. • Assisting in the organising of Club activities and events as requested. • Respecting the rights, dignity and worth of every person and by treating each one equally regardless of age, gender, ability, ethnic origin, cultural background or religion. • Not entering team dressing rooms unless deemed necessary by the team coach (es) so as to protect the privacy of other underage players.
+- Showing appreciation to volunteers, mentors and Club officials. - Attending training and games on a regular basis. - Assisting in the organising of Club activities and events as requested. - Respecting the rights, dignity and worth of every person and by treating each one equally regardless of age, gender, ability, ethnic origin, cultural background or religion.